ducnt12/git-tutorial/README.md

 - `git branch -a` -> show a list of branches in the repo
 - `git checkout -b branch-name` -> create new branch and move to that branch
-- `git checkout -d branch-name` -> delete that branch and move back to branch `main`
+- `git branch -d branch-name` -> delete that branch
 - `git checkout branch-name` -> change to the that branch
 - `git checkout -` -> change back to the previous branch